We Were Wrong

 Nuts & Bolts

-Rent your kayaks from the incredibly hospitable Brenda, manager of Vicky’s Guesthouse.
+Rent your kayaks from the incredibly hospitable Brenda, manager of The Cheeki Diver Inn.

 Kim and I came for a day trip… but didn't go back.
 The place was too relaxing.

-And it ended up being the #1 of all things to do in Coron, Palawan for both of us (read our top 5 picks here).
+And it ended up being the #1 of all things to do in Coron for both of us.

-Located at the far end of Maricaban, a village so sleepy that the road through town doubles as a regulation-sized basketball court, it is a far cry from the endless vroom-vrooming and honking of Coron Town.
-The guesthouse is perched right on the water, making it a perfect spot for relaxing daytime hammock reading, tropical island beach exploring, and night-time fish viewing.
+Located at the far end of San Jose, a village so sleepy that the road through town doubles as a regulation-sized basketball court, Brenda's place is a far cry from the endless vroom-vrooming and honking of Coron Town.
+Her guesthouse is perched right on the water, making it a perfect spot for relaxing daytime hammock reading, tropical island beach exploring, and night-time fish viewing.

 Nuts & Bolts:

-Vicky’s is just over an hour motorcycle ride from Coron Town.
-Boyet the motorcyle baron (see above) will give you all the directions you need.
+The Cheeki Diver Inn is just over an hour motorcycle ride from Coron Town.
+Boyet the motorcycle baron (or whomever you hire from, see above) can give you all the directions you need.

-The Most Famous of All Things to Do in Coron, Palawan (That We Didn’t Do):
+7. The Most Famous of All Things to Do in Coron, Palawan (That We Didn't Do)

 We didn't dive, but we'll add it to our list since everyone says it's great especially if you're into wrecks.